wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 Is a WebExtension for browsers to send and receive credentials from KeePass(XC).

-* For Google Chrome, it can be downloaded from [Chrome Web Store](https://chrome.google.com/webstore/detail/chromeipass/ompiailgknfdndiefoaoiligalphfdae).
+* For Google Chrome, it can be downloaded from [Chrome Web Store](https://chrome.google.com/webstore/detail/keepasshttp-connector/dafgdjggglmmknipkhngniifhplpcldb).
-* For Firefox, it can be downloaded from [the Releaases page](https://github.com/smorks/passifox/releases).
+* For Firefox, it can be downloaded from [Mozilla Add-ons](https://addons.mozilla.org/en-US/firefox/addon/keepasshttp-connector/).

 Please read at least the section [Important information](#6-important-information).